abxh/data-structures-c/implementations/queue/README.md

 # queue
-This is a simple implementation of a queue using a singly-linked list with an extra pointer pointer to the last node in the list.
+This is a implementation of a queue using a singly-linked list with an extra pointer pointer to the last node in the list.

 The front element is the first to be dequeued and the back element is the last enqueued.